strimzi/proposals/050-unidirectional-topic-operator.md

         lastTransitionTime: 20230301T103000Z
     ```
     The user will then need to decide how to proceed, but typically they might just revert the `spec.partitions`.
-* Changes to `spec.replicas` will be supported via CC, but not in the first phase of development.
+* Changes to `spec.replicas` could be supported via CC, but that is not part of _this_ proposal.
     ```yaml
     status:
       conditions: